 - Keynote presentations from XR industry leaders and top academics

-- Networking with industry professionals, graduate students, and academic researchers
+- Networking with industry professionals, students, and academic researchers

 The development of extended reality hardware, devices, interactions, and apps is advancing at a rapid pace.
 The XR revolution spans augmented, virtual, and mixed realities (AR, VR, MR).
 Past all the hype, what are the capabilities now and in the future?
 What are the hurdles to broader adoption?
 How do we understand the user needs and applications to design for a better future?
 What are the career and research opportunities?

 Join the UW Department of Human Centered Design & Engineering and presenting sponsor, STMicroelectronics for a day-long conference exploring the long-term potential in XR design and technologies.
 We invite industry professionals, academics, alumni, and UW students to come together for cross-disciplinary conversations, thought leadership, collaboration, and to learn together.

 Founder, Virtual World Society

 Dr. Tom Furness is a pioneer in human interface technology and grandfather of virtual reality.
 Tom is currently a professor of Industrial and Systems Engineering with adjunct professorships in Electrical and Computer Engineering and Human Centered Design and Engineering at the University of Washington.
 He is the founder of the Human Interface Technology Laboratory (HIT Lab) at UW and founder and international director of the HIT Lab NZ at the University of Canterbury, Christchurch, New Zealand and the HIT Lab Australia at the University of Tasmania, Launceston, Tasmania.
 He is also an Erskine Fellow and Adjunct Professor at the University of Canterbury and an Adjunct Professor at the University of Tasmania.
 He is the founder of the Virtual World Society dedicated to bringing together heart and mind through virtual reality to solve pervasive problems in the world.